Alfresco/docs-alfresco/digital-workspace/latest/governance/folder-rules.md

 title: Folder rules
 ---

 In the Digital Workspace you can define folder rules to manage your content automatically, in the same way email clients use rules to filter messages and incoming spam.
 Rules dictate how content entering, leaving, or currently residing in a folder is managed.
+When you define a rule, it only applies to new content added to the folder.
+Items that were in the folder before the rule was defined aren't affected by it.

+> **Note:** Even if a folder doesn't have its own rules, it could have inherited rules from a parent folder.

-There are three parts to a content rule:
+There are three parts to a folder rule:

-* The event that triggers the rule
+* The event that triggers the rule.
-* The conditions the content has to meet
+* The conditions the content has to meet.
-* The action performed on the content
+* The action performed on the content.

 The events that can trigger a rule are: